Ex-Detroit Mayor Kwame Kilpatrick will be released from prison this week, sister claims

 CLICK HERE TO GET THE FOX NEWS APP

 Kilpatrick has maintained his innocence and has filed several appeals.
-He also has supporters in the FreeKwameProject dedicated to getting him released from prison, FOX 2 reported
+He also has supporters in the FreeKwameProject dedicated to getting him released from prison, FOX 2 reported.

 Fox News' Louis Casiano contributed to this report.